Sexual Assault and Relationship Violence Study

 Carnegie Mellon is committed to fostering a culture that ensures that all members of our community learn, work and live in an environment free from the threat and effects of sexual harassment and sexual violence.
-In order to better understand and assess the current campus climate and culture, the University designed and rolled out its first Sexual Assault and Relationship Violence (SARV) Study to all Pittsburgh based students in spring 2015.
+In order to better understand and assess the student climate and culture, the University designed and rolled out its first Sexual Assault and Relationship Violence (SARV) Study to all Pittsburgh based students in spring 2015.
 A full report of the findings from this study are available below.
 The university re-administered the SARV in the fall 2017 semester.
 We anticipated making the findings of the SARV 2017 study available during the spring 2018 semester.

 How Can I Report Sexual and Relationship Violence?